 Enterprise application integration is today’s new normal for businesses.
 So, for this month’s sample workflow, we would like to demonstrate how to launch data integration between different applications in order to share information between multiple departments.

-As mentioned earlier, although SharePoint, Excel and Access are used in this workflow, AutoMate and AutoMate BPA Server can be used to integrate a multitude of other applications.
+As mentioned earlier, although SharePoint, Excel and Access are used in this workflow, Automate can be used to integrate a multitude of other applications.
 We have more than 525+ activities available for automation.
 Additionally, the SQL Query actions used for importing the information into Access also applies to SQL or Oracle in the exact same way, utilizing an insert query statement.

 Ready to see how business process automation can benefit your organization?